merely-useful/py-rse/DESIGN.md

 ## Layout

+-   `./.config.yml`: generic configuration values set by the template.
+    -   This is combined with `site.yml` (described above) to produce the Jekyll configuration file `./_config.yml`.
+-   `./site.mk`: Make configuration values for this project.
+    -   This is included by `Makefile` automatically.
 -   `./README.md`: this file.
     -   Not processed by Jekyll.
 -   `./CITATION.md`, `./CONDUCT.md`, `./LICENSE.md`: how to cite, code of conduct, and license respectively.